hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

 ~~~
 {: .language-python}

-Moreover, we can compare the initial events and the events after the above selection or Final events.
+Moreover, we can compare, by printing, the number of initial  and final events after the previous selection .

 ~~~
 for s in samples: